 Dr. Dora Apel

 Dora Apel teaches courses on modern and contemporary art, photography and visual culture.
 She is the author of three books: Memory Effects: The Holocaust and the Art of Secondary Witnessing (Rutgers University Press, 2002), Imagery of Lynching: Black Men, White Women, and the Mob (Rutgers University Press, 2004), and War Culture and the Contest of Images (Rutgers University Press, 2012).
 She co-authored Lynching Photographs with Shawn Michelle Smith (University of California Press, 2008).
 Her work encompasses traumatic imagery and associated cultural practices of war and violence; the merging of documentary, photojournalistic, and artistic practices; the positioning of contemporary documentary within a globalized world; gender and sexuality; race and ethnicity; and museum practices.
-Her current project has the working title Detroit and the Global Ruin Imaginary.
+Her current book project is titled Detroit and the Global Ruin Imaginary.